iiitv/algos/PULL_REQUEST_TEMPLATE.md

 <!--
 Hi!
-Thanks for considering contributing to this ever-growing list of algorithm implementations.
+Thanks for considering contributing to this ever-growing list of algorithm and data structure implementations.
 Your contribution is valuable.
 In order to help us evaluate PRs better, we ask you to have a look at the following declaration and check the points you agree with. ( [x] )
 PRs which don't agree to all the points mentioned below will be rejected.